antaris-inc/SatOS-Payload-SDK/README.md

-# Antaris SatOS Payload SDK
+# Antaris SatOS SDK

-This SDK provides libraries, tools and documentation that support developing satellite payloads for use with SatOS (TM) from Antaris, Inc.
+This SDK provides libraries, tools and documentation that support developing satellite on-board applications for use with SatOS (TM) from Antaris, Inc.
 Specifically, this enables the development and testing of payload applications: the software that handles communication with core spacecraft services as well as payload-specific devices.

 [Comprehensive documentation](https://antaris-inc.github.io/SatOS-Payload-SDK/index.html) is available online.
 Please read through the [Developer Guide](https://antaris-inc.github.io/SatOS-Payload-SDK/developer-guide.html) if this is your first time working with this SDK, as it will help you learn the terminology and concepts used herein.